-Printing with a nozzle tip size 0.35 and thus 0.35 mm first layer height, setting the first layer extrusion width to 150 % means an extrusion width of 0.53 mm.
-This ensures that enough filament is extruded to compensate for slight unevenness of the subsurface and still enough adhesion.
-In Slic3r you can preset and save this setting as a percentage so that the first layer's extrusion width is independent of the actual nozzle tip size. with the material.
+The first layer speed should be reduced 친 because the print bed does not fuse easily Slic3r Print Settings - setting the first layer with the material.
 Slower movement ensures a more even temperature distribution between underground and material and thereby a better binding between them as well as longer cooling time which aids relaxation of tensions.
 For ABS, a first layer speed of 15 mm/s is a functional value.
 For other materials, settings from 10 to 30 mm/s are recommended (always choose slower values for nozzle tips $\leq 0.35$ mm).